JazmyneB/E-Commerce/README.md

   ## Description
-  This app demoonstrates back-end capabilities while creating a DataBase with Sequelize and using API Routes to send in requests to display the data that is being rquested from the specific routes.
+  This app demonstrates back-end capabilities while creating a DataBase with Sequelize and using API Routes to send in requests to display the data that is being rquested from the specific routes.

   ## Table of Contents
   * [Installation](#installation)